 Most shampoos aimed at treating seborrheic dermatitis or psoriasis are targeted at mild to moderate cases.
 Sebcur-T Medicated Shampoo is different.
 Sebcur-T Medicated Shampoo contains a very helpful concentration of 10% coal tar solution and 4% w/w salicylic acid.

 This does come at a cost.
 Both coal tar and salicylic acid can irritate if used too frequently, and the supporting cast of ingredients (sulfates, parabens, formaldehyde releasers and fragrances) make this tough to recommend to anyone.

 There are far gentler alternatives out there

-Suffering with extremely stubborn seborrheic dermatitis, dandruff or psoriasis that just won’t budge?
+Suffering with extremely stubborn dandruff caused by seborrheic dermatitis, dry scalp or psoriasis that just won’t budge?